vlad-oles/dgh/README.md

 The $i$-th entry in either mapping stores (the index of) the image of its codomain's $i$-th point.
 For example, here $g(y_3)=x_2$.

 ## Relaxation parameter $c>1$
-Explicitly specifying $c$ can improve the performance of the algorithm.
+Explicitly specifying the relaxation parameter $c$ can improve the performance of the algorithm.
 Small $c$ makes the relaxation easier to minimize, but its solutions are more likely to deliver the Gromov–Hausdorff distance when $c$ is large.

 By default, the method allocates half of the iteration budget to select the best value of $c$ from $1+10^{-4}, 1+10^{-2},\ldots,1+10^8$, and then spends the remaining half on refining the Gromov–Hausdorff distance using this $c$.
 You can specify $c$ explicitly to see if it results in better accuracy and/or to save iterations on the search.